hamburg-catholics/hamburg-catholics.github.io/index.md

 ### Sunday Services

-Mass in English at 12:00 noon at St. Elisabet
+Mass in English at 12:00 noon at St. Elisabeth's

 #### Current COVID Regulations
 In addition to the coronavirus guidelines issued by the Archdiocese, here are some details about how masses are run at St. Elisabeth: